HenrikBengtsson/future/revdep/problems.md

       Specified C++11: please drop specification unless essential
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  5.5Mb
-      sub-directories of 1Mb or more:
-        data   3.4Mb
-        libs   1.9Mb
-    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘future’